mongodb/docs/source/reference/javascript.rst

    This command provides a wrapper around the :term:`database command` :dbcommand:`profile`.

-   MongoDB writes the output of the database profiler to the ``system.profile`` collection.
+   :program:`mongod` writes the output of the database profiler to the ``system.profile`` collection.

+   :program:`mongod` records a record of queries that take longer than the :setting:`slowms` to the log even when the database profiler is not active.

 .. js:function:: db.shutdownServer()

    Shuts down the current :program:`mongod` or :program:`mongos` process cleanly and safely.

-   This function will fail if the current database *is not* the admin database.
+   This operation fails when the current database *is not* the admin database.

    This command provides a wrapper around the :dbcommand:`shutdown`.